VIN-y/Simple_Backup/README.md

 (**) A caveat for the first boot: Window Defender will show a notification that the app is from a "Untrusted Publisher".
 This is because this app is not intended for any commercial distribution, thus it does not warranted the cost of a developer licence for Window.

 # Usage guide:
-The app will backup the files/folders that are queued, to the selected drive and according to the mode.
+The app will backup the files/folders that are queued to the selected drive and according to the mode, which can be "Add" or "Remove" with the given buttons.

-Backup selection types:
-* Files -- will overwrite the old backup, until the selected time window has passed (Backup mode).
-* Folder -- will backup up newly added files in the folder but but leave already backed up files alone, until the selected time window has passed (Backup mode).
+To queue, just double-click the item in the list.

 Modes:
-* Month -- create and update the a backup for that month --- This is best for larger folders, with infrequent/unchanging files (such as photos, musics, etc.)
+* Month -- create new and update the a backup for that month --- This is best for larger folders, with infrequent/unchanging files (such as photos, musics, etc.)
-* Day -- create and update the a backup for that day --- This is for project folders, which contains files that you are currently working with.
+* Day -- create new and update the a backup for that day --- This is for project folders, which contains files that you are currently working with.
-* Hour -- create and update the a backup for that hour --- This is similar to the "Day" mode, but much more frequently.
+* Hour -- create new and update the a backup for that hour --- This is similar to the "Day" mode, but much more frequently.

 # Footnotes: